 Things to do

-Tetsugaku-no-michi (Path of Philosophy) is known as one of the famous cherry blossom viewing spots in Kyoto.
-A path goes between near Ginkaku-ji Temple and Nanzen-ji Temple areas.
+Philosopher’s Walk (Tetsugaku no michi), also known as Path of Philosophy, is one of the famous cherry blossom viewing spots in Kyoto.
+The path goes between Ginkaku-ji Temple and Nanzen-ji Temple.
 It takes less than 30 minutes by foot for one way.
-It is named after a Japanese philosopher, Kitaro Nishida, as he used to be engrossed in his thoughts while walking on the path.
-It is not only loved by locals but also by tourists to feel relaxed with a gorgeous cherry blossom arches in spring, fireflies in summer, red...more leaves in autumn, and snowy days in winter.
+The path is named after the Japanese philosopher Kitaro Nishida, who used to be engrossed in his thoughts while walking on the path.
+It is not only loved by locals but also by tourists who flock here to feel relaxed under the gorgeous cherry blossom ar...moreches in spring, fireflies in summer, red leaves in autumn, and snowy days in winter.
 There are various types of shops, restaurants, and cafés beside the path.
-Please enjoy with a wonderful scenery of the season.
+Please enjoy the wonderful seasonally changing scenery.

 Popular in Kyoto

 Must-visit shops and spots for all first time tourists to Kyoto.

 Top shops and spots loved by our editors and highly recommended to be listed on your itinerary.

 Less known but widely loved by both tourists and locals.
 Recommended if your schedule permits.

 Good for Fans